Fleeing from Police Officer

 N.Y.
 Penal Law § 270.35- § 270.25: Unlawfully Fleeing a Police Officer in a Motor Vehicle

 While traffic stops are serious, they usually do not rise to the criminal level.
 The majority of motorists are respectful of the process, accept their tickets and carry on with their day.
-Unless there are extenuating circumstances (for example a motorist has a suspended license), most drivers will not receive a criminal ticket during a traffic stop.
+Unless there are extenuating circumstances (for example a motorist has a suspended license), most drivers will not face criminal charges during a traffic stop.

 However, some will.
 N.Y.
 Penal Law § 270.25 - §270.35- is a block of sections in the New York Criminal Code that rewards a deliberate choice.
 These statutes concern the unlawful fleeing from a police officer in a motor vehicle.
 If an officer orders you to stop, either by verbally telling you at the window, or through the sirens and lights on the car while they are around you, it is in your best interest to do so.
 It is much better to receive a traffic ticket and then address it in court.
 Running away from the traffic stop is possibly the worst decision to make at that moment.